openshift/enhancements/enhancements/mcd-reboot-dictionary.md

 The user stories below are intended to be illustrative of the different types of services we need to build capabilities for.

+#### Story 0

+As an admin, I need to be able to add and update vlans on a pool of machines every 3-4 weeks without rebooting, to limit the number of unnecessary periods of degraded system and application availability.
 #### Story 1

 As an admin, I want to update the SSH keys without any followup action, to